salvopr/serverless-saas-template/README.md

-This SaaS template allows to quickly test an app idea without any investments into infrastructure.
+This SaaS template allows quickly test an web app idea without any investments into infrastructure with the help of AWS Free Tier

-It uses:
+It uses these serverless services:
 - AWS Lambda runtime
 - API Gateway for HTTP(s) proxy
 - DynamoDB in on-demand mode for storage